 - Writing good introductions and conclusions

-For PhD students of Environmental and Resource Management, it is recommended to pass the module „Academic Research and Methods” before taking this module.
-For PhD students of Heritage Studies it is recommended to pass the module “Theories / Methods” before taking this module.
+For PhD students of Cognitive and Dependable Systems, it is recommended to pass the module „Advanced Seminar Cognitive and Dependable Systems” before taking this module.